 2. Don’t do half loads

-Make sure that when you’re using the washing machine and the dishwasher that they are loaded to full capacity.
+Make sure that when you’re using the washing machine and the dishwasher, they are loaded to full capacity.
+Also, check on the water-saving rating of your appliances – it can make a huge difference!

 Get those dripping taps or pipes fixed: this can save a whopping 5,500 litres of water a year!